 - 16. How many hours did it take to restore 90% of the customers who were interrupted?
-It took 2 hours and 23 minutes to restore 90% of the customers who were interrupted.
-The remaining 10% of customers interrupted were restored in 3 hours and 17 minutes. - 17.
+It took 5 hours to restore over 90% of the customers who were interrupted. - 17.
 Was any distributed generation used to supply load during the Major Event?
-No.

-18. Were there any outages associated with Loss of Supply during the Major Event?
+No. - 18.
+Were there any outages associated with Loss of Supply during the Major Event?
 If so, please report on the duration and frequency of Loss of Supply outages.